wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 	Specifically, it is often discussed under the terms $G$ continuity and $C$ continuity.
 ### Geometric Continuity ($G$ Continuity)
 Focuses on the geometric smoothness of curves and surfaces.
-It is less strict than $C$ Continuity because it allows [[Transformations|transformations]] like scaling and rotation that preserve geometric properties but not necessarily the strict derivative values.
+It is less strict than $C$ Continuity because it allows [[Transformations/Transformations|transformations]] like scaling and rotation that preserve geometric properties but not necessarily the strict derivative values.
 ##### $G0$ Continuity
 Positional continuity.
 	The functions have the same position at the joining point.